appfoundry/fastlane-android-example/README.md

 # Important Notice!
 :mega: Hi everyone!
 Thanks for your interest in our Fastlane Android example.

 Due to a change of direction in how we decided to include Android in our Fastlane setup __**we are no longer maintaining this repository**__.
+Lately we've not been running into any specific cases where the use of these fastlane actions are required, so we're mostly just using Gradle directly.
+Should this situation change we'll gladly pick this up again but until then there won't be any further work performed by us on this project.

 # Fastlane Android